oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.0.8 ( May 10, 2020 ) =
+* Added Table of Contents module.
+* Added a link to the Feature requests Trello board in the plugin's settings page.

 = 1.0.7 ( May 08, 2020 ) =
 * Added Reading Progress Bar module.
 * Excluded styling of lists in Gutenberg from being reset.
 Thanks Yan Fodé Kiara.